bryanpaluch/bryanpaluch-blog/_posts/webrtc-with-me.md

 authentication.
 I also use Redis to keep track of which chat rooms are occupied.
 Clients connect to the server after joining chats using socket.io.
 You can find the code [here](https://github.com/bryanpaluch/webrtc-to-me).

+In the future rtcwith.me users will be able to authenticate with webrtc/telecom providers to get access to their cellphone/set top box conferencing services.

 I will create a few update posts in the future to go over some key parts of the code.